Miss You (Westlife song): Basshunter version

 Nearly a decade later, the Swedish musician Basshunter made a cover version of the song as a dance track retitling it as "I Miss You".
 Basshunter's track "I Miss You" featured lead vocals by the UK singer Lauren Dyson.
 It appeared on his 2008 album, Now You're Gone – The Album.
 The track was released as his fifth single from the album following "Now You're Gone" released in 2007, "All I Ever Wanted", Please Don't Go, a cover of KC and the Sunshine Band and "Angel in the Night" all in 2008.
 The Basshunter single was released on 14 December 2008 and peaked at number 32 on the UK Singles Chart.
 The song also charted in Germany and Sweden.

 Music video

 The music video was added to Hard2Beat's YouTube channel on 5 November 2008 and features a Christmas theme.

-Picking up where Aylar and Basshunter left off in "Angel in the Night", "I Miss You" is set amongst the mountains of Norway in a beautiful log cabin.
-Aylar, Basshunter, and a gang of friends have the ultimate Christmas Day with presents, a jacuzzi, snow fights, and bikinis.

 Chart performance

 "I Miss You" entered the UK Singles Chart at number 86 on 14 December 2008 and peaked at number 32 week later.
 "I Miss You" debuted at number 46 on Swedish singles chart on 13 February 2009 and peaked at number 45 in its the last fourth week on chart.
 In Ireland it didn't enter the Irish singles chart but reached number one on the dance chart.